VaishnaviNandakumar/DBMS-Project/README.md

 # Quizzy - A Quiz App
 ### A simple quiz application created with Node.js and MongoDB
+####This is the submission for my DBMS Project done under the guidance of Prof. Sanjiban Shekhar Roy

 ## Table of contents
 * [Quiz](#quiz)